-- Leave space for servicing the unit and include inspaction hatch, (always open a hole on the side of the control box so that the air filters, heat exchange elements, fans, and humidifier elements can easily be inspected and serviced). - Install the two outdoor ducts with down slope (slope of 1/30 or more) to prevent 2 entry of rain water, also, provide insulation for three ducts (outdoor ducts and indoor supply air duct) to prevent dew condensation.
-(Material: glass wool of 25 mm thick) 3 Do not turn the unit upside down. - Use city water or clean water.
-4

-Include water supply piping with strainer, a water supply shut-off valve, and a drain valve (both locally procured) somewhere along the water supply piping that can be reached from the inspection.
+- 1 Leave space for servicing the unit and include inspection hatch.
+(Always open a hole on the side of the control box so that the air filters, heat exchange elements, fans, and humidifier elements can easily be inspected and serviced.) - Install the two outdoor ducts with down slope (slope of 1/30 or more) to prevent entry of rain water, also, provide insulation for three ducts (outdoor ducts and indoor supply air duct) to prevent dew condensation) (material: glass wool of 25mm thick). - 3 Do not turn the unit upside down - 4 Use city water of clean water.
+Include water supply piping with straner, a water supply shut-off valve, and a drain valve (both locally procured) somewhere along the water supply piping that can be reached from the inspection. - 5 It is impossible to connect the water supply piping directly to public piping, use a cistem tank (of the approved type), if you need to get your water supply from public piping. - 6 Make sure the supply water 0.02MPa to 0.49MPa (0.2kg/cm2 to 5kg/cm2) - 7 Make sure the supply water is between 5°C and 40°C in temperature. - 8 Insulate the water supply piping to prevent condensation from forming.
+9 Make sure install drain piping, and insulate drain piping to prevent dew - Make sure install drain piping, and insulate drain piping to prevent dew condensation.

-- 5 It is impossible to connect the water supply piping directly to public piping, use a cistern tank (of the approved type), if you need to get water supply from public piping.
-Make sure the supply water 0.02MPa to 0.49MPa (0.2kg/cm to 5kg/cm) 6 - Make sure the supply water is between 5°C and 40°C in temperature. - Insulate the water supply piping to prevent condensation from forming; 8 - 9 Make sure to install drain piping, and insulate drain piping to prevent dew - condensation.
-Keep the drain pipe short and sloping downwards at a gradient of at least 1/100 to 10 - prevent air from forming. - Install in a location where the air around the unit or taken into the humidifier will not 11 drop below 0°C. - 12 Do not use a bent cap or a round hood as the outdoor hood if they might get rained on directly ( We recommend using a deep hood) (Optional accessory) - In areas where freezing may occur, always take steps to prevent the pipes from freezing.
-13 - Do not place something which shouldn't be get wet at the below of this unit.
-The 14 dew would fall at following case, where humidity is 80% more, or the exit drain socket is choked up, or the air filter is very dirty.
+Keen the drain pine short and sloping downwards at a gradient of at least - 10 Keep the drain pipe short and sloping downwards at a gradient of at least 1/100 to prevent air from forming.

+Install in a location where the air around the unit or taken into the humidifier will

+- not drop below 0°C.

+12 Do not use a bent cap or a round hood as the outdoor hood if they might get - rained on directly (we recommend using a deep hood) (optional accessory).

+13 In areas where freezing may occur, always take steps to prevent the pipes from - 14 Do not place something which shouldn't be get wet at the below of this unit.
+The dew would fall at following case, where humidity is 80% more, or the exit of drain socket is choked up, or the air filter is very dirty. - Feed clean water, the supply water is hard water.
+Use water softener because of short life.
+Life of humidifying element is about 3 years 4,000 hours), under the supply water conditions of hardness: 150mg/L. (Life of humidifying element is about 1 year (1500 hours), under the supply water conditions of hardness: 400mg/L.)

-7 - 1 - 9 Installation
+7-1-9 Installation